MAvis-DTU/pyRobot/README.md

 ## Getting to know the robot through Choreograph
 ```
-For the following brief tutorials, I will be referring to som of the documentation made by Aldebaran.
+For the following brief tutorials, I will be referring to some of the documentation made by Aldebaran.
 ```
 #### Connecting to the robot
 Once you have the *correct* Choreograph version downloaded, you can connect to the robot.
 Using Choreograph you can do two things.